edoren/STP/README.md

 *   Low memory usage.
 *   Support all the encoding and compression formats.
-*   Support for orthogonal and isometric maps.
+*   Support for orthogonal, isometric and staggered maps.

 ## Usage